mbphaghighi/Booking-Villa/README.md

 # Laravel-Booking_app

-Develope an exclusive villa-booking SPA (Single Program Application) with Laravel/Vue.js which enables users to book desirable villa from a list, check its availability in preferred time, share a review, advertise a case of villa and also having good search capabilities.
+Develop an exclusive villa-booking SPA (Single Program Application) with Laravel/Vue.js which enables users to book desirable villa from a list, check its availability in preferred time, share a review, advertise a case of villa and also having good search capabilities.

 ## Getting Started